 A question franchisors often ask is whether it is necessary to reward and recognise franchisees, given they’re intrinsically rewarded by running their own business and keeping the profits.
 Our answer is, from a psychological perspective, everyone needs to be recognised and appreciated, and not necessarily in a monetary capacity.

 So the real question is how can franchisors show appreciation and recognition to franchisees in an appropriate way?

-In this Positive Franchising Update, we'll share some best practice tips on how to recognise and appreciate your franchisees, based on good research.
-You'll also learn about:
+In this article, we'll share some best practice tips on how to recognise and appreciate your franchisees, based on good research.